 Yohanes and Brad believe that the strength and quality of CWCP's work will serve as an important tool to help citizens, students, and leaders understand better the manifold issues affecting conflict and peace today.

 Dr. Bradley Nelson, Co-Founder, President, and Director of the Orland Park office.
 Dr. Nelson received a B.A. in political science from Saint Xavier University, an M.A. in Foreign Affairs from the University of Virginia, and a Ph.D. in political science from The Ohio State University.
 Previously, Dr. Nelson has worked on institutional capacity strengthening and democracy promotion projects for a USAID-subcontractor, and served as an international relations lecturer for five years at The Ohio State University.
 In addition to his role at CWCP, Brad has also been an adjunct professor of political science at Saint Xavier University since 2014.
-His areas of interest include great power politics, Asian security dynamics, global terrorism, U.S. foreign policy, and international relations theory.
+His areas of interest U.S. foreign policy, Asian security dynamics, global terrorism, nuclear weapons, and realist theory.